Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

 fmfconv is a Fuse Movie File converter.
-It can read .fmf files produced
+It can read .fmf files produced by

-possible format (see EXAMPLES).
+(see EXAMPLES).

-fmfconv has built-in support for AIFF, AU and WAV sound formats, PPM
+fmfconv has built-in support for AIFF, AU and WAV sound formats, PPM and

-and SCR image formats, AVI and YUV4MPEG2 video formats.
-Supports PNG
+SCR image formats, AVI and YUV4MPEG2 video formats.
+Supports PNG and

 OPTIONS